timkuel/CPP-2250-Projects/README.md

 #### ** Repository Description ** ####

                 This repository is used to store all projects done in my CmpSci 2250, Programming and Data Structures course.
+            More information over the projects can be found within their respective READMEs.